Chania: Health care

 The main hospital in the city is the General Hospital "Agios Georgios".
 Other health institutions include the Crete Naval Hospital, the branch of the National Centre for Emergency Medical Care (E.K.A.B.), and the Clinic of Chronic Disease.
 The Chania branch of the Organisation Against Drugs (Ο.ΚΑ.ΝΑ.) opened in 2003.

 The city has a number of private clinics (e.g., Iasis and Central Clinic of Chania), as well as medical centres specialising in various areas.

 Transport

 The city is served by Chania International Airport (IATA code: CHQ) 14 km from Chania on the Akrotiri Peninsula.
-The airport is named after Daskalogiannis, a Sfakiot hero who was skinned by the Ottomans in the 18th century.
+The airport is named after Daskalogiannis, a Sfakiot hero who was skinned alive by the Ottomans in the 18th century.